 The controller is very simple and just takes key presses from the Nanokey and converts these to button presses on the PO.

-In the video it is running stand alone with a battery powering the controller and a KORG Nanokeys mini controller attached via USB midi.
+it is running stand alone with a battery powering the controller and a KORG Nanokeys mini controller attached via USB midi.

 A few question that it would be great to get some input from: